stijn-dejongh/ars-rethorica/manuscript/book1chapter14.md

 {pagebreak}

 [^^13_1]: 1.7.13.
 Callistratus and Melanopus were rival orators.
-Nothing is known of this particular1.7.13.
-Callistratus and Melanopus were rival orators.
 Nothing is known of this particular charge.

 [^^13_2]: The magistrates who superintended the building and repairing operations.